craftycodie/MineOnline/README.md

 As per the license you are welcome to use the launcher code under non-commercial conditions.

 I also request that forks remain up to date for security.

-## Credit

-- I wouldn't have been able to make this LWJGL UI without [ThinMatrix](https://twitter.com/thinmatrix)'s LWJGL 2 tutorial.